 linkedin.com/company/ integrated-carbonobservation-system

-Greenhouse gases in the atmosphere increase constantly, heating up our planet.
+Greenhouse gases in the atmosphere are increasing constantly, thereby heating up our planet.
 To predict climate change and mitigate its consequences, it is important to observe greenhouse gases and their circulation between air, land and sea.